Hagwon: Hagwons abroad

-In some English-speaking countries, rr exist for ethnic Koreans.
+In some English-speaking countries, hagwons exist for ethnic Koreans.
 In North America, about 75% of Korean-language supplemental schools have affiliation with churches.
-As of 2006, of the rr registered with the Korean School Association of America (KSAA), over 75% were affiliated with Korean churches.
-There are also secular formal rr and secular informal rr.
-The rr are equivalent to hoshū jugyō kō (hoshūkō) in ethnic Japanese communities and buxiban in ethnic Chinese communities.
+As of 2006, of the hagwons registered with the Korean School Association of America (KSAA), over 75% were affiliated with Korean churches.
+There are also secular formal hagwons and secular informal hagwons.
+The hagwons are equivalent to hoshū jugyō kō (hoshūkō) in ethnic Japanese communities and buxiban in ethnic Chinese communities.
 As of 2010, every year over 50,000 Korean Americans attend Korean heritage schools.

 Korean schools were first established in Hawaii after 1903, when the first wave of Korean immigration came to the United States.
 The modern generation of Korean supplemental schools were first established in the United States in the 1970s.
 At the time they were weekend schools that had a mission to preserve the Korean-American identity in its students.
 They taught the Korean language, managed the assimilation of Korean-American children, and offered afterschool tutoring programs.
 There were almost 500 schools registered with the KSAA by the end of the 1980s.
-Beginning in the 1990s there were also rr that were supplementary academic preparation programs like the ones in Korea.
-Despite this, some parents viewed the quality of American rr as less rigorous than their South Korean counterparts.
-But in 2010, it was reported that some Korean parents in the United States viewed some rr in the New Jersey–New York area as being of similar quality.
+Beginning in the 1990s there were also hagwons that were supplementary academic preparation programs like the ones in Korea.
+Despite this, some parents viewed the quality of American hagwons as less rigorous than their South Korean counterparts.
+But in 2010, it was reported that some Korean parents in the United States viewed some hagwons in the New Jersey–New York area as being of similar quality.

 Kang Hee-Ryong, author of the PhD thesis White supremacy, racialization, and cultural politics of Korean Heritage Language Schools, wrote that the Korean heritage schools are "not simply a means of counter hegemony against the racializing forces" but instead the "product of compromises" between different generations of Korean Americans.